 Foods like flank steak were made for marinade.
 Marinating adds flavor and helps tenderize lean meats, so you get top-notch flavor without the high price and fat.
 And marinating meats before grilling may reduce the cancer risks of heterocyclic amines (HCAs).
 Marinade recipes may include soy sauce, brown sugar, honey, olive oil, garlic, spices, wine, vinegar, or citrus juices.
 Marinate in the refrigerator and drain the meat before grilling.
-Use the marinade to baste the meat on the grill.
+Discard the marinade -- it is safer to use a different sauce if you want to baste the meat on the grill.

 Dry rubs are a mouth-watering alternative to heavy sauces.
 They pack lots of flavor for few calories.
 You can pat them on food just before grilling.
 Buy a low-sodium rub with less than 5 grams of sugar per serving.
 Or make your own custom rub.
 Try these for salmon or steak: paprika, pepper, and chili powder; or chili peppers, garlic, and cilantro.
 For chicken or white fish: oregano, thyme, pepper, coriander, and garlic or onion.